-The system appears to have been installed in 2010 and is partially operational with several cameras not operational.
+The system appears to have been installed in 2010 and is partially operational with low quality images and one camera not operational.
 A budget has been put forward for the replacement of the system in year 5 when the system would have reached its anticipated economic life although some repairs are likely to be required to get the system fully operational immediately.